Vivica A. Fox: 2020–present

 In 2020, she starred in the film Arkansas, alongside Liam Hemsworth, John Malkovich, and Vince Vaughn.
 That same year, she starred in the film Hooking Up, and had a role in the film True to the Game 2 starring Tamar Braxton, which was released on April 10.
 She also starred in the film Rev, released in May 2020.

 Fox later competed in season six of The Masked Singer as "Mother Nature".
 She was the second to be eliminated during the two-night premiere, alongside Dwight Howard as "Octopus" and Toni Braxton as "Pufferfish".
 Her unmasking occurred at the beginning of the second part as the first part ended in a cliffhanger.

 In 2021, Fox appeared in the independent drama film Secret Society, and was the lead actress in the horror film Aquarium of the Dead.
-During this time, she was also cast in the 12 to Midnight television series.
+During this time, she was also cast in the 12 to Midnight and Keeping Up with the Joneses television series.
 In 2022, Fox had a role in the thriller movie Secret Society 2.
 She co-starred with Tom Arnold and Elisabeth Röhm in the drama A Marriage Made In Heaven, and had a part in Bobcat Moretti with rapper Coolio.
 Later that year, Fox appeared in several Christmas TV movies: A Cozy Christmas Inn (co-starring Jodie Sweetin), Holiday Hideaway, Dognapped: Hound for the Holidays, and A New Diva's Christmas Carol (co-starring Ashanti and Mel B).
 She also had a role in the critically acclaimed crime story Twisted Vines, and directed the BET+ original movie First Lady of BMF: The Tonesa Welch Story, which premiered on October 5, 2023.

 In January 2024, Fox joined the cast of Bosco, a biographical drama thriller film based on the life of convict Quawntay Adams.
 The movie was released by Peacock on February 2, 2024.
 Fox then acted alongside Tisha Campbell, Jasmine Guy, Kyla Pratt and Jamie Foxx in Not Another Church Movie.
 The movie, which parodies the films of Tyler Perry, was released in the United States on May 10, 2024.
+She played the leading role in the 2024 drama film, The Lost Holliday.
+She also starred in the Night of the Living Dead, a 2026 horror reimagining of George A. Romero's 1968 classic.
+In April 2026, she returned on The Young and the Restless for a multi-episode arc alongside Shemar Moore.

+In 2026, Fox starred in the Southern Gothic revenge comedy thriller film Is God Is, directed by Aleshea Harris, playing the role of Ruby the God.
+The film received positive reviews from critics.
+Later she was cast alongside Vanessa Williams, Jenifer Lewis and Whoopi Goldberg in the Tasha Smith-directed comedy-drama film, Women Like Us produced by Barack Obama and Michelle Obama.